 Heidelberg is a college town in Baden-Württemberg and the fifth-largest city in the state.
 It is best known for Heidelberg University, which was founded in the year 1386.
 The town has several places of interest which draw roughly 11.9 million tourists from many parts of the world.
 Aside from it being a tourist destination, Heidelberg is also home to several internationally-renowned research facilities, such as the Max Planck Institute and the European Molecular Biology Laboratory.

-Freiburg: Gässle, Bächle and the Freiburg Minster City Tour
+Freiburg: Gässle, Bächle and More City Tour

 Duration: 1.5 hour

 Rental unit in Heidelberg · ★4.96 · 1 bedroom · 2 beds · 1 bath

 Rental unit in Heidelberg · ★4.73 · 1 bedroom · 1 bed · 1 shared bath